Dan-Eli/geo_sim_processing_a/README.md

 ```
 Note on the installation:
   - For Windows users, it you are not using conda, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
 This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a long list of Windows installers.
+  - For TopoSim, the rtree library is not needed

 ## Known issue with GeoPackage